 Having a highly connected street network also yields benefits for motorists, and emergency services.
-In instances of traffic accidents or road work more connected street grids provide a greater number of choices when a route becomes unavailable.

-Compared to long and disconnected street networks, more connected streets provide shorter travel distance, and greater accessibility to residential dwellings, increasing the efficiency of taxpayer dollars for services such as trash pickup, school buses, city buses, and postal deliveries.
+In instances of traffic accidents or road work, a wellconnected street grids provide a greater number of choices when a route becomes unavailable.
+Compared to long and disconnected street networks, more connected street networks provide shorter travel distance, and greater accessibility to residential dwellings.
+This increases the efficiency of taxpayer dollars for services such as trash pickup, school buses, city buses, and postal deliveries.